 New Volkswagen and a Trip to Alaska

 In 1967 Frank and Lille arranged to purchase a new Volkswagen Bug in Germany.
-Because Frank was a pilot for Contential Airlines their airline tickets were free.
-Because the car could only seat four it was decided only two of their five children could go on the trip.
-It was decided that Linda and Larry would accompany them to Europe and that Sallie and Steve would go with them to pick up the car when it was arrived via ship in Chicago.
+Because Frank was a pilot for Contential Airlines, their airline tickets were free.
+The new car could only seat four, so it was decided only two of their five children, Linda and Larry would accompany them to Europe and that Sallie and Steve would go with them to pick up the car when it was arrived via ship in Chicago.
 Ron, the oldest was in flight school and working, so he had to stay home in Colorado.
 Sallie said she and Steve came out ahead on the Chicago trip.
 While the trip from Chicago to Colorado was less glamorous, it turned out to be a better trip than the European adventure.

 After Ron Vincent completed flight school in the 1960’s, his father, Frank Edward Vincent, rented a small Cessna airplane and together they flew to Alaska.
 The father and son spent a month flying that plane around Alaska.
 Frank later said that it was one of his favorite memories.

 Frank Edward Vincent

 This excerpt is from Marge Coombs – Vincent’s 1982 biography of Flossie Pyle – Vincent,

 The entire book can be found at www.grandmaflossie.com

 "Frank was fascinated with aviation and had been from the time that he paid a dollar to ride in a small barnstorming plane that had landed on the land above Vincent Ranch in Grantsdale, Montana."